AdamPuzio/panda/README.md

   })
 })

+app.get('/svc-action-test', async (ctx, next) => {
+  // render a string from a service call let output = await ctx.broker.call('testsvc.action', { var: 'value' }) ctx.body = output
+})

 module.exports = app
 ```

 ### Views

-By default, Panda using ExtJS as its templating engine.
+By default, Panda uses ExtJS as its templating engine.
 You can begin adding .html template files into the `/app/views` directory and then calling them either from routes or other views.

 ### Public Directory

 Within `/app/public` you can serve any static content you'd like.
 Just drop a file into that directory and it'll immediately be available at the relative path.

 ### Services

+Panda uses Moleculer as its service broker.
+Any services created in the `/app/services` directory with the name `{service}.service.js` will be registered into the system.

 Example Service: